PSI-Lab/alice-sandbox/meetings/2021_05_04/README.md

 - WIP initial result on synthetic test set

 - WIP debug dataset (test set index 10, (53, 12) un-masked, in one_idx but not in y?)
+-> figured out why: when target bb is not identical to but within a predicted bb, we exclude that target bb when generating target, where we should have included a subset of the base pairs that are covered by predicted bbs.

 - also working on bpRNA dataset